mdestombes/minecraft_bukkit_wolf_server/README.md

 __*Take care, `Last` version is often in dev.
 Use stable version with TAG*__

-Docker build for managing a Minecraft Bukkit/Spigot server based on Alpine with Werewolf module include.
+Docker build for managing a Minecraft Bukkit/Spigot server based on Alpine with two Werewolf plugins include:
+- Loup Garou Squeezie
+- WereWolf UHC

-This image is borrowed from bbriggs/bukkit functionalities.
+This image is based on mdestombes/minecraft_bukkit_server functionalities.
-Thanks for this good base of Dockerfile and existing structure.

 Plugins are manualy download and updated to git repository from
     https://www.spigotmc.org (WGET Blocked)

 This image uses [GetBukkit](https://getbukkit.org) to manage a Minecraft server.

+Take care, each plugin need to work with different minecraft binary version as:
+- Loup Garou Squeezie 1.1.0
+  + Minecraft Spigot 1.15.1
+- WereWolf UHC 1.6.1
+  + Minecraft Spigot 1.16.4

+The docker image manage this difference.

 ---